SilShizukesa/final_project_ds/project/project.md

 With this data exploration, we have now made a formula that will find us the best overall song in the billboard summer hits dataset that is without any opinionated input.
 It is all solely based on data given to use in numerical observations of songs danceability, liveness, acousticeness, energy, and other factors.

 Given this output, the best song on this list is:
-Breaking up is Hard to Do by Neil Sedaka, made in 1962 with a score of .78353200

 # Data comparisons